BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/misc/2019-05-17-generating-mandelbrot-fractals.md

 [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) have been a thing for a while.
 [OffScreen Canvases](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) are somewhat newer (and not very well supported on non-Chrome browsers).
 The demo I present here might not work if you're not on the latest Chrome and I apologise for that.
 Making it work in other ways is possible but too tedious and not something I want to do.

+> I've since learned that a Uint8ClampedArray works much better than an OffScreenCanvas both in terms of performance and browser compatibility.
+It needs more code for computing array indices and colors but overall much better outcome.
+See the end of the post for details.

-Play around with it.
-Click on any part of the image to center it and Use `alt/option + up arrow/down arrow` to zoom in and out.
+Play around with it. ~Click on any part of the image to center it~ Click and drag to pan and use `alt/option + up arrow/down arrow` or the scroll wheel/pad to zoom in and out.
 You can zoom in pretty deep before the fractal finally gives up; numbers on a computer only have so much precision.

 <iframe width="600" height="350" src="https://smooth-mandelbrot.p.scionofbytes.me"></iframe>